 The purpose is to establish and maintain an online research participation registry for adults with the fragile X premutation and family members who do not have a fragile X mutation.

 Premutation carriers who have been diagnosed with or have symptoms of FXTAS or FXPOI, as well as carriers without these problems are invited to participate.

 A registry that includes a large and diverse group of individuals with the fragile X premutation (as well as family members without the premutation) will greatly facilitate research, including future treatment and intervention studies.
 Note that research is not restricted to medications, and includes any interventions that could positively impact your quality of life.

 An advisory committee comprised of international fragile X professionals have come together to champion the International Fragile X Premutation Registry.
 Registry efforts are being led by David Hessl of the UC Davis MIND Institute and Robert Miller and Hilary Rosselot from NFXF.

-If you are interested in helping with translation of the registry or launching the registry in your country, please reach out to Robert Miller at email@example.com.
+If you’re interested in helping promote enrollment in your country, please reach out to Robert Miller at firstname.lastname@example.org.